 - 5.2.
 The Linkage Program does not support applications that involve medical research as detailed in the ARC Medical Research Policy on the ARC website. - 5.3.
-We will not consider any application that utilises ARC funds for clinical trials. - 5.4.
-We will not consider applications for a grant where one or more Partner Organisation(s) is seeking expert external assistance, not available within their own organisation, in order to develop specific applications or outputs that involve little innovation or are low risk.
-We consider such applications to be essentially contracted research or a consultancy arrangement and these are ineligible. - 5.5.
-We cannot fund the same research activities, infrastructure or project previously funded or currently being funded through any other Commonwealth grant. - 5.6.
+The LIEF scheme does not support the management of access to existing infrastructure, equipment or facilities, including those already funded by the Commonwealth.
+As per Section 5.7e below, coordinated access to international facilities and major national facilities is supported. - 5.4.
+We cannot fund the same research activities, infrastructure or project previously funded or currently being funded through any other Commonwealth grant. - 5.5.
 The Linkage Program does not support activities leading solely to the creation or performance of a work of art, including visual art, musical compositions, drama, dance, film, broadcasts, designs and literary works, unless those works are directly related to the project activities and demonstrably research based.